Festival Groups

 • The Countrymen

 It’s difficult to find a musical genre that would fully describe The Countrymen, but Folk Rock Harmony comes close.
 A five-piece band featuring tight four-part vocal harmony and strong instrumentation.

-Primarily performing original songs and their own arrangements of known contemporary folk, the band’s lyrical inspiration is drawn from life in Cornwall, the demise of local industries and other rural issues that resonate throughout the country.
+Primarily performing original songs and their own arrangements of lesser-known contemporary folk, the band’s lyrical inspiration is drawn from life in Cornwall, the demise of local industries and other rural issues that resonate throughout the country.
 The Countrymen are accomplished performers, engaging the audience with light-hearted banter and back-stories to their songs.

 • The Following Seas